harness/developer-hub/tutorials/secure-supply-chain/generate-sbom.md

 ## Create policies

-You must create the [SSCA policies](/docs/category/ssca-policy-enforcement) that you want Harness SSCA to enforce.
+You must [create SSCA policies](/docs/software-supply-chain-assurance/ssca-policies/create-ssca-policies) that you want Harness SSCA to enforce.
 Create these policies in the Harness File Store.

 1. In your Harness Project, go to **File Store** under **Project Setup**.
 You can also create policies at the Account and Org scopes.
 2. Select **New**, and select the manifest as file usage type.